Read Our Review

 Risk 2: Sharp Edges

 Since the crates are made from wire, it is possible that some of the edges may be irregularly shaped or they may contain an area or two that is sharp.
-These areas may cause injuries to your pup.
+These areas may cause injuries to your dog.

-While sharp edges may be inevitable, you can prevent injuries to your pup by making sure that you identify and locate all sharp points and sand them down.
+While sharp edges may be inevitable, you can prevent injuries to your dog by making sure that you identify and locate all sharp points and sand them down.
 If you cannot sand down the point, it may be possible to cut the sharp piece off with a pair of wire cutters.
 Once you have cut it, make sure you sand it down.

 If you are still thinking about whether to crate your dog or not, check out this article.